 If you absolutely cannot bring yourself to say goodbye to it then you make peace with that and keep it!

-You will be amazed at how much easier it is to declutter when you take it in 3 phases like this and at how much you actually get rid of during the process.
+You will be amazed at how much easier it is to declutter when you take it in 3 phases like this.
+You’ll also be amazed at how much you actually get rid of during the process.
 It’s a gentle and simple way to go through your things while honoring yourself during the process.

 If you would like some help decluttering shoot me an email – I would be happy to walk you through the process.